Dust sub-millimetre emission in green valley galaxies: Defining the GV

-We adopt a Gaussian fitting approach to define the GV, which applies to any color--mass distribution of galaxies.
-The sample is first divided into $N_{\rm bins}$ mass bins, with only bins containing more than $50$ objects being considered.
-Within each bin, we use the Python class \texttt{GaussianMixture} to fit one and two Gaussians to the color distribution.
-For the two Gaussians fit, this class also provides the mixture {\it weights} of the resulting Gaussian components, indicating the significance of each component in the overall distribution.
-Additionally, it computes the Bayesian Information Criterion (BIC) value, which helps balance the trade-off between the goodness of fit and the complexity of the model, favoring models that achieve a good fit with fewer parameters.
+We adopted a Gaussian fitting approach to define the GV, which applies to any colour--mass distribution of galaxies.
+The sample was first divided into $N_{\rm bins}$ mass bins, with only bins containing more than $50$ objects considered.
+Within each bin, we used the Python class \texttt{GaussianMixture} to fit one and two Gaussians to the colour distribution.
+For the two-Gaussian fit, this class also provides the mixture weights of the resulting Gaussian components, indicating the significance of each component in the overall distribution.
+Additionally, it computes the Bayesian information criterion (BIC) value, which helps balance the trade-off between the goodness of fit and the complexity of the model, favouring models that achieve a good fit with fewer parameters.

-We apply three criteria to determine whether the distribution is better represented by one or two populations. \begin{itemize} \item[(i)] The BIC value must favour the two Gaussians model.
+We applied three criteria to determine whether the distribution is better represented by one or two populations. \begin{itemize} \item[(i)] The BIC value must favour the two-Gaussian model.